timescale/docs/cloud/billing/account-management.md

     * If your billing address is not the same as your company address, click `Continue`.
 Type your company address, and click `Save`.
 1. Confirm your new credit card is saved by checking the details on the `Billing` page.
-To update your billing address and company address, click the edit icon in the saved payment method.
+    You can update your billing address and company address by clicking the edit icon in the `primary` payment method.
+However, you can only edit the billing address on other payment methods.

 <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/add_credit_card.png" alt="Adding a payment method in Timescale Cloud"/>